UKCloud/documentation/articles/other/other-faq-jumpstart.md

 ### How can I order Jumpstart?

-For existing customers, you can raise a ticket in the UKCloud Portal requesting access to Jumpstart services.
-If you are not already a UKCloud customer, you should first discuss Jumpstart with an Account Director or Cloud Architect.
+Existing customers can raise a ticket in the UKCloud Portal requesting access to Jumpstart services.
+If you're not already a UKCloud customer, you should first discuss Jumpstart with your Client Director or contact <info@ukcloud.com>.

 ### What do I need to do before my project can start?

-It's important that any prerequisites such as cloud environment deployment, connectivity and assurance activities are completed prior to a Jumpstart engineer commencing work.
+It's important that any prerequisites, such as cloud environment deployment, connectivity and assurance activities, are completed prior to a Jumpstart engineer commencing work.
 Your Jumpstart engineer will discuss these prerequisites during the initial kick-off call or meeting.
 We will create a pre-flight checklist to track progress against these activities.

 ### How do I know what my Jumpstart engineer is working on?